networkx/networkx/doc/source/tutorial.rst

 >>> G.remove_node(H)

 There are no complaints when adding existing nodes or edges.
-For example: after removing all nodes and edges,
+For example, after removing all nodes and edges,

 >>> G.clear()
 >>> G.add_edges_from([(1,2),(1,3)])
 >>> G.add_node(1)
 >>> G.add_edge((1,2))
+>>> G.add_node("spam")

 will add new nodes/edges as required and stay quiet if they are already present.

->>> G.add_node("spam")

-At this stage the graph G consists of 4 nodes and 2 edges, as can be seen by:
+At this stage the graph G consists of 4 nodes and 2 edges, as can be seen by,

 >>> number_of_nodes(G)
 4
 >>> number_of_edges(G)
 2

-we can examine them with:
+We can examine them with

 >>> G.nodes()
 [1, 2, 3, 'spam']